The Tuskegee Syphilis Experiment

 And then in 1974, the National Research Act was signed into law, resulting in kind of a laundry list of regulations and standards in the wake of Tuskegee.

-Yeah, I mean, I think this wasn't like the norm because doctors, you know, most times had ethics when shooting experiments and informed consent was a thing.
+Yeah, I mean, I think this wasn't like the norm because doctors, you know, most times had ethics when doing experiments and informed consent was a thing.

-But yeah, to codify it like that and taking that long is just, you know, outrageous.
+But yeah, to codify it like that and taking that long is just outrageous.

 It also, I guess, created a subsequent report in 1979 called the Belmont Report that said there are three things you need to do if you're carrying out a medical experiment involving humans.